Covariantly Constant Anomalies on Conformal Manifolds: Conclusions and Outlook

 In this paper we investigated the properties of type-B Weyl anomalies of integer-dimension operators on conformal manifolds.
 We presented evidence that such anomalies are covariantly constant on conformal manifolds in general phases of the theory, where conformal symmetry may be spontaneously broken.
 By explicitly constructing the corresponding anomaly functionals for operators of dimension $\Delta = 3,4,5$, and without relying on supersymmetry, we showed that $\nabla G= 0$ is a condition that guarantees WZ consistency.
 The anomaly functional for $\Delta =2$ operators was automatically WZ consistent, but we presented an independent argument in $\NN=2$ SCFTs using Poincar\'e supersymmetry that also implies $\nabla G=0$.
 This argument was explicitly checked to leading order in perturbation theory.
 It would be useful to examine if there is a more general, supersymmetry-independent argument, that proves $\nabla G=0$ for $\Delta=2$ anomalies.

 One of the interesting features of the WZ-consistency analysis is that it implies $\nabla G = 0$ in all phases of the theory, even when conformal symmetry is spontaneously broken.
-The implications of $\nabla G=0$ in different phases are non-trivial as explained in \cite{Niarchos:2020nxk} and reviewed in \cite{Niarchos:2022ljh}.
 We expect the WZ-consistency argument to hold for arbitrary-dimension integer operators, as a consequence of using integration by parts, but, as we showed, the cases of increasing scaling dimension involve increasingly complicated anomaly functionals where the curvature of the bundle of the integer-dimension operators plays a crucial role.

 It is important to investigate further the stability of our WZ consistent anomaly functionals under possible deformations, e.g.\ under turning on nontrivial beta functions for sources/couplings.
 For instance, one such deformation can arise by having nontrivial beta functions for the exactly marginal couplings.\footnote{Using dimensional analysis, one can determine that potential beta functions for the sources $\lambda^I$ do not affect our construction of anomaly polynomials for $\Delta = 2,3,4,5$ to quadratic order in the $\lambda^I$.} New terms would then enter the computation of the WZ consistency condition through the anomaly functional for exactly marginal operators, \eqref{eq:30}.
 The simple option of having the standard beta function $\delta_{\sigma} \lambda^i\propto c^i_{JK} \lambda^J \lambda^K$, where $ c^i_{JK}$ is directly related to the 3-point function coefficient of $\langle \OO_i \OO_J \OO_K\rangle$, is not realised in our case, because the operators we consider have (by construction) fixed integer scaling dimensions along the conformal manifold and therefore vanishing coefficients $c^i_{JK} = 0$.
 However, we cannot rule out the existence of more general beta functions for marginal couplings that may receive contributions from the curvature on the vector bundle of operators.
 We hope to return to this point in the future.